ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 Next, we will install `dnsmasq`, a lightweight DNS and DHCP server.
 On the "gateway" node, run:

 <pre>
-echo "deb http://us.archive.ubuntu.com/ubuntu/ focal main restricted universe multiverse" | sudo tee -a /etc/apt/sources.list

-sudo apt-get update
+sudo apt update
-sudo apt-get -y install dnsmasq dnsmasq-base
+sudo apt -y install dnsmasq dnsmasq-base
 </pre>

 Don't worry if you see an error message in the output that says: